 Relationship issues with family members, friends, and co-workers can become very upsetting, creating painful feelings which affect all aspects of life.
 Depression, anxiety and panic may become the focus of treatment if relationship conflict becomes intense.
 Secure attachment relationships are important to everyone, and finding the path to build more secure relationships is a goal of psychotherapy which Dr. Goldstein works toward with you.

-Dealing with high school and college successfully is not an easy task.
+Dealing with Young adulthood successfully is not an easy task.
 The challenges of friendships, dating, academic success, parent and teacher relationships, drug and alcohol decisions can truly be difficult.
 Dr. Goldstein can help in developing coping techniques and a healthy problem solving approach in dealing with these challenges.